Skyball2000/java-utility-classes/README.md

 Use them by importing the libraries that the code has been split up into by visiting the releases page.
 [JavaDocs](https://skyball2000.github.io/java-utility-classes/pages/JavaDocs/) of the library.

-## News

-- Set version of the libraries to java 8
-- The library has now been split up into many jar files, so that not the entire project has to be included when only needing a few classes.

 ## List of artifacts and classes

 - yw-utils-file